 An established Krav Maga instructor, perhaps a school owner, becomes dissatisfied with his/her current Krav Maga organization.
 Perhaps it is for reasons of business ethics or prices, perhaps they have come to realize that the techniques are not so effective.
 In any event they go searching and find IKI.

-Now they are already in business, they have regular students.
-They are not going to close down shop and become a full time Krav Maga student again.
+They are already in business, they have regular students.
+They are not going to close down shop and become a full time Krav Maga student.

 So what are the issues as they see it;